 Terminology

-GERD-HRQL refers to gastroesophageal reflux disease health related quality of life questionnaire that is used to access quantitatively the symptom severity in gastroesophageal reflux disease and its impact in daily activities.
+Gastroesophageal reflux disease-health related quality of life refers to gastroesophageal reflux disease health related quality of life questionnaire that is used to access quantitatively the symptom severity in gastroesophageal reflux disease and its impact in daily activities.

 Peer-review

-The Swedish group present a manuscript on a prospective comparison between a group of patients under medical treatment for GERD with progressive doses of PPI until normal acid exposure is achieved and a group of asymptomatic patients after a fundoplication.
+The Swedish group present a manuscript on a prospective comparison between a group of patients under medical treatment for gastroesophageal reflux disease with progressive doses of PPI until normal acid exposure is achieved and a group of asymptomatic patients after a fundoplication.

 REFERENCES